byu-osl/city-issue-server/README.md

 #### React

 [React](http://facebook.github.io/react/) is a library to help you organize your frontend.
 It encourages you to separate your application into different components composed of JS *and* HTML in a language called JSX.
+We use a JSX transformer that transforms JSX into JS in the browser.
+This will change when the app is used in production.

 #### Bootstrap

 [Bootstrap](http://getbootstrap.com/) is an extremely popular, responsive HTML/CSS framework.
-Stick to default Bootstrap classes - we can customize them later.
+It has a series of components and layouts you can use; you might say its API is a series of CSS classes.
+Use Bootstrap classes and components before

 ### Testing